Intercepting iOS App Traffic with mitmproxy CLI & Web UI Guide

 Exporting & Auditing

-- File → Export HTTP Archive… → choose “Filtered flows” → save
+- Export HTTP Archive (HAR) → choose "Filtered flows" → save

-.harfor team reviews. - Share HARs or screenshots of the Web UI for clear “no Xcode” evidence.
+.harfor team reviews or browser replay - Share HARs or screenshots of the Web UI for clear documentation

-Web UI Tip: Use your browser’s DevTools to style the Web UI: larger fonts or dark mode via user CSS!1
+Web UI Tip: Use your browser's DevTools to customize the Web UI appearance with larger fonts or dark mode via user CSS extensions like "Stylus".

 🔄 Scripting with Add‑ons